Podcasts like Citation Needed

 Email ****@descience.co.uk

-Avg Length 16 min Why they are Similar Both "Mike Reads Wikipedia" and "Citation Needed" share a core concept of exploring Wikipedia articles with a humorous twist.
+Avg Length 16 min Format Short form Why they are Similar Both "Mike Reads Wikipedia" and "Citation Needed" share a core concept of exploring Wikipedia articles with a humorous twist.
 They invite listeners to an entertaining journey, blending educational content with comedy.
 Each podcast delves into a variety of topics, from historical events to quirky trivia, delivering an intellectual yet amusing experience, making facts more enjoyable and accessible.

-Get Email Contact Get Influential Podcasters ContactsGet access to 100k active Podcasters, Influencers in 1500 niche categories.Get targeted media contact list in your niche at your fingertips so you can focus on running your campaign.Email us the categories of Podcasters you want to reach out for your marketing campaign at anuj@feedspot.com .
+Get Email Contact Get Influential Podcasters ContactsGet access to 500k active Podcasts in 1500 niche categories.Get targeted podcast contact list in your niche at your fingertips so you can focus on running your campaign.Email us the categories of Podcasters you want to reach out for your marketing campaign at anuj@feedspot.com .
 We'll share active Podcasters list with verified email contacts in an Excel or CSV format.Email us

 2. Joe Marler's Things People Do